Bologna is one of my favourite cities in Italy. Mostly because I met Andrea from Taste Bologna here and he showed me the best things to do in Bologna.

 Le Stanze is a former chapel that is very popular with reasonable prices and an interesting decor.
 It gets busy at night but it’s also open during the day for coffee.

-Want to hang out with students?
+Want to hang out with students, it’s definitely one of the cheapest things to do in Bologna?
 In Piazza Verdi you’ll find crowds of people drinking in the streets and the faint smell of illegal substances in the air.
 Drop into a bottega to get some beer and you’ll meet plenty of people in the square.

 Where to Shop in Bologna